 Background

-EasyPark has numerous web products but all are using different components and guidelines, creating inconsistency and inefficiency.
-After good progress had been made with the app design system, we were ready to start work on the web side.
+EasyPark's numerous web products are all using different components and guidelines, creating inconsistency and inefficiency.
+After the Rally Design System team had made good progress with the apps, we were ready to get started on the web side.

 Outcomes